Skip to content

 • Cover page and table of contents showing what the document is and what it includes

-• Executive summary that covers the business plan’s main points on a single page
+• An executive summary that covers the business plan’s main points on a single page

 • Business overview introducing and describing your fencing company